starsheriff/train-os/README.md

+# Train-OS
+A training session to build an operating system.
+Starting from the ground up, _only_ using resources from _AMD_ and _Intel_.

+# What is different to other tutorials?
+There are a lot of tutorials and a large part of the material I present is covered also there.
+So why bother?
+I especially like and got inspired by these:

+* phil TODO: link
+* intermezzOS: TODO: link

+What is different in this version?
+When I learn new things, I often have the feeling that I don't know/learn _how_ I could do what I just did completely on my own the next time.
+I don't know if it is the way I learn or just a typical thing that is easily omitted when writing tutorials.
+Here are some points I am wondering about regularily and that I want to address (I will probably miss out on other essential stuff to make up for it)

+* Provide some more details on _what_ points simply are _conventions_ that were agreed on, what is a standard, what is architecture specific.
+  I still remember when I first started to learn programming as a teenager I was like "uuhh... how does the computer know that the function _main_ has to be called first", and none of my friends or teachers new.
+It was just "magic".
+  These things _bother_ me, I want to uderstand where things come from...
+* Point to the standard and work from there.
+I won't present a _finished_ solution that you just copy.
+We take the standard, and actually _look things up_.
+  Just as we would have to to if we would like to run the code on let's say an ARM Cortex instead of your x86_64 machine.
+Or, framed differently, what if we would be the first ones to write a tutorial, _how_ would we get that bootloader going, the interrupts configured or the cpu into 64-bit mode in the first place?
+* Do things twice.
+I'll first go barebones, this helps to understand what's happening and then, we use tooling to avoid doing that ground work every time.
+* Intermediate steps and "checkpoints"
+* give an outline first -> to see the bigger picture
+* give examples into real code -> e.g. that the first kernel bin is actually exactly how linux is built
+* present alternatives/choices for each `dependency` we start using.
+To me it's bummer if I want to follow a tutorial and a lot of external libraries do the magic that I actually wanted to learn.

 # Outline
 A rough outline of what I want to do.
 Hopefully, in a more or less chronological order.
 The point is that there is so much we could possibly do that it actually is quite hard